-The Hazard mapping for the site for 1:200-year event including climate change (2115) shows flood levels on the site where the building is to be located on land that would flood to a depth of 1.0m-1.6m with a velocity of between 0-0.3m/s creating a hazard classified as "Danger for Most".
+The worst case Hazard mapping for the site for the 1:200-year event including climate change (2115) shows flood levels on the site where the building is to be located on land that does not flood with the exception of a small are to the corner of the building which is shown to be in an area that would flood to a depth of 0.0m-0.25m with a velocity of between 0-0.3m/s creating a worst case hazard classified as "Low Hazard".

-Standing Advice from the Environment Agency allows development for minor development with a hazard rating of "Danger for Most" subject to appropriate mitigation.
+Standing Advice from the Environment Agency allows development for minor development with a hazard rating of "Low Hazard" subject to appropriate mitigation.